 Some used only butter.
 Some used on oil.
 Some used both butter and oil.
 Some used a lot of cocoa.
 Some only used a tablespoon.
 One recipe even used only egg whites.

 So let’s talk about what red velvet cake is exactly.
-It’s not a vanilla cake with red food coloring, yet it’s not just a chocolate cake with such a small amount of cocoa powder.
+It’s not a small vanilla cake with red food coloring, yet it’s not just a chocolate cake with such a small amount of cocoa powder.

 Red velvet cake is a subtle chocolate cake flavored with buttermilk and vinegar then enhanced in color with red food coloring.